seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

    # modify_string -r 5 10 ...

-We use the four-parameter variant with an integer index of :dox:`ArgumentParser#getOptionValue getOptionValue` to access the entries in the tuple given on the command line.
+We use the four-parameter variant with an integer index of :dox:`ArgumentParser#getOptionValue` to access the entries in the tuple given on the command line.

 .. code-block:: cpp